Nau mai, haere mai ki Te Whare Wānanga o Otākou ki Poneke.

-Welcome to the University of Otago Wellington campus.
+Welcome to the University of Otago Wellington (UOW) campus.

 The University of Otago Wellington respects and recognises the Treaty of Waitangi.
 It has good relationships with mana whenua in our region and Māori health providers.